 Table of Contents

+Three-wheel tire variancesAll three-wheelers are not made equal, and there’s a wide variance in the tire types on three-wheel, all-terrain strollers.
+You’ll find some with solid, foam-filled wheels and some with rubber, air-filled tires.
+So, what’s the difference?
+Well, some parents find that strollers with solid wheels give a bumpier ride.
+They can also be harder to push than those with air-filled tires.
+The advantage of foam-filled wheels is that they don’t need pumping up.
+And you’ll never get a puncture!
+So, if you intend to use your stroller primarily in town, for trips to shopping malls, or on relatively flat, easy going, you’ll be fine with foam-filled wheels.
 However, if you’re planning on taking your stroller to the park, along nature trails, or over rough ground, you’ll be much better with an all-terrain stroller that has air-filled tires.
 That said, most modern strollers have sophisticated suspension systems.
 These are designed to iron out any bumps, regardless of the type of tire they have.

 Disadvantages of a three-wheel strollerOf course, like almost everything in life, the three-wheel stroller does have a few disadvantages:

 - Three-wheel strollers are often more expensive than their four-wheel counterparts.